Cookie Settings

 Robert Adams, American landscape photographer

-With the growth of Artificial intelligence (AI), additive manufacturing, automation and other technologies, the transition towards a cleaner future can be easier as many of the advances help control and monitor infrastructures and improve the environment by replacing old equipment with newer and better solutions.
+With the growth of artificial intelligence (AI), additive manufacturing, automation and other technologies, the transition towards a cleaner future can be easier.
+Many of the new energy advances help control and monitor infrastructures and improve the environment by replacing old equipment with newer solutions based on sustainable energy engineering.
 Thermal imagers, for example, indicate damages to solar installations caused by overheating and pressure transmitters can be used in hydrogen applications to examine the expansion force of a liquid or gaseous sample.

 With technological advances, more things can be monitored and measured, creating the opportunity for the whole world to build a more sustainable environment.
-Therefore, today’s focus will be on some of the trends shaping the energy industry.
+Therefore, here are some of the trends shaping the energy industry.

 Thomas A. Edison, one of the most important inventors in the electric power generation sector, said: “I’d put my money on the sun and solar energy.
 What a source of power!
 I hope we don’t have to wait until oil and coal run out before we tackle that.”
-It proves that there is a huge potential for solar energy.
+It proves that there is a huge potential in solar power.

-Many people agree with Edison and try to find more ways of using solar energy, like solar powered trains.
+Many people agree with Edison and try to find more ways of using solar energy to develop renewable energy innovations and such examples are solar-powered trains.
 This mode of transportation can run all day without recharge.
 As BBC reported in their video about the solar railway (see below), the train exports 75% of the energy it creates back to the grid.

 There are constant improvements in the energy sectors, one that showcases another improvement in solar energy are solar panels made from food waste.
 The revolutionary material was created using discarded fruit and vegetable luminous particles.
-It was designed by an engineering student, Carvey Ehren R. Maigue, who works for AuReus, and with his concept, he became a winner of the James Dyson Award.
-Isn’t it the most sustainable concept out there?
+It was designed by an engineering student, Carvey Ehren R. Maigue, who works for AuReus, and with his concept, he became a winner of the James Dyson Award

 3. Bladeless Wind Energy

-Along with new technology development, there are more advanced solutions for renewable energy sources, such as wind turbines.
-Everyone knows or at least has seen the common wind turbines that usually are big and can be installed offshore and onshore that we wrote about in this article.
+Along with new technology development, there are more advanced solutions for new energy sources, such as wind turbines.
+Everyone knows or at least has seen the common and usually big wind turbines that can be installed offshore and onshore that we wrote about in this article.
 But has anyone seen a new wind turbine design that does not require rotating blades?

 A Spanish startup, Vortex Bladeless, projected the new design.
 An elastic rod is used to secure the company’s 3m tall bladeless turbine vertically into the ground.
 It is built to sway or oscillate within the wind’s speed range, and the vibration that results from this produces energy.
 These bladeless turbines can be used in urban or residential areas without the space required to construct conventional wind farms.

 The importance of batteries in the renewable energy transition is huge.
-In this article, we focused on the lithium-ion battery, John Goodenough’s innovation.
+With lithium-ion batteries, John Goodenough’s innovation, we have the most energy-dense, reliable batteries which are used in electric vehicles and many electronic devices.
 Goodenough is called the ‘father of lithium-ion batteries’ and he won a Nobel Prize in Chemistry for this invention.
 That, however, did not stop him from contributing to the development of a lithium-glass battery that has a capacity that increases with age and has a density of energy that is double that of lithium-ion batteries.

 These batteries have a much longer lifespan than conventional batteries.
-They also work at lower temperatures, charge more quickly, cost less, are safer (non-flammable), and store more energy over time.
+They also work at lower temperatures, charge quicker, cost less, are safer (non-flammable), and store more energy over time.

 5. “Rechargeable” Tyres

-Goodyear is developing an innovative idea for electric vehicles to reduce the time on changing tyres.
+Goodyear is developing an innovative idea for electric vehicles to extend the life of tyres and the time until they need to be changed.
 The brand unveiled something it calls a “revolutionary self-regenerating concept tyre that can adapt and change to meet individual mobility needs.”

 Imagine a tyre that adapts to weather circumstances, road conditions or the way you want to travel.
 Goodyear’s new innovation is created from a biological substance and strengthened with fibres modelled with one of nature’s strongest substances, spider silk.
 This makes it completely biodegradable and incredibly durable.

-The artificial energy-harvesting trees can be infinitely replicated.
+The artificial energy-harvesting trees can be infinitely replicated with the help of 3D printing.
 They were made to resemble trees so they could be placed in gardens and other natural settings.

 One of the most carbon-intensive human activities is air travel.
-Along with previously mentioned food solar panels made from waste, the ‘wet’ human waste, like rotting food and sewage can be used for planes.
-These waste-powered aircraft are propelled by waste-derived fuels, such as wood and household trash that react with catalytic chemicals.
+Along with previously mentioned food solar panels made from waste, waste can be also used in air travel to power planes.
+These waste-powered aircraft are propelled by waste-derived fuels, such as ’wet’ human waste, rotting food and sewage, wood and household trash that react with catalytic chemicals.

 Will more companies focus on producing jet fuel from waste carbon sources like food waste and municipal trash?
 The climate implications of this fuel would be less than those of traditional fuel because it is derived from plants that absorb carbon dioxide from the atmosphere.
-According to Popular Mechanics, there is enough usable wet waste to replace 20% of all aviation fuel, which also means keeping it out of landfill cycles that release methane.
+According to Popular Mechanics, Food waste accounts for 6% of worldwide greenhouse gas emissions, compared to aircraft’s 2.5%.
+And there is enough usable wet waste to replace 20% of all aviation fuel, which also means keeping it out of landfill cycles that release methane.

 You have probably heard of the industrial revolutions, like Industry 5.0, which focuses on collaboration between humans and robots, but have you heard of solar 3.0, the revolution in the solar industry?

 The solar 3.0 is a fully dispatchable solar PV power plant that uses battery storage or another storage unit to enable time shifting, supplying more or less energy to the grid when needed.
-The main revolution is about bringing to light perovskites that use 10 to 1000 times less material than, most commonly used, crystalline silicon cells.
-Find out more in the video.
+The main revolution is about bringing to light perovskites that use 10 to 1000 times less material than crystalline silicon cells, which are most commonly used.
+Find out more in the video below.

 Students from the Massachusetts Institute of Technology have discovered an innovative material consisting of carbon nanotubes that can produce electricity by absorbing energy from its surroundings.